VKCOM/noverify/docs/getting_started.md

 noverify check --unused-var-regex='^null$|^e$' --allow-checks='unused' ./lib
 ```

-Then a single place will be found where the declared variable is not really used.
+Then only a single place will be found where the declared variable is not really used.

 ```
 <critical> WARNING unused: Variable $name is unused (use $_ to ignore this inspection or specify --unused-var-regex flag) at swiftmailer/lib/classes/Swift/Mailer.php:73